Poznań: Public universities

-Adam Mickiewicz University is one of the three best universities in Poland after University of Warsaw and University of Kraków.
-They all have a very high number of international student and scientist exchange, research grants and top publications.
+The Adam Mickiewicz University is one of the three most important universities in Poland after University of Warsaw and University of Kraków.
+All three host a large number of international students and lead in scientist exchange, research grants and top publications.
+The University's Morasko Campus in northern Poznań comprises the Faculties of Biology, Physics, Mathematics, Chemistry, Political Sciences, and Geography.

-In northern suburbs of Poznań a very large "Morasko Campus" has been built (Faculty of Biology, Physics, Mathematics, Chemistry, Political Sciences, Geography).
-The majority of faculties are already open, although a few more facilities will be constructed.
 The campus infrastructure belongs to the most impressive among Polish universities.
-Also, there are plans for "Uniwersytecki Park Historii Ziemii" (Earth History Park), one of the reason for the park construction is a "Morasko meteorite nature reserve" situated close by, it is one of the rare sites of Europe where a number of meteorites fell and some traces may be still seen.
+It is situated close to the Morasko meteorite nature reserve, one of the rare sites in Europe where a number of meteorites fell and some traces may be still seen.

 Poznań University of Technology was ranked fifth among all universities in Poland, and third among Polish technical universities, in the 2018 international Scimago Institutions Ranking.
 In the 2019 Academic Ranking of World Universities, known also as the Shanghai Ranking, PUT was classified among the 500 best universities in the world in two disciplines, i.e. "Computer Science & Engineering" and "Mechanical Engineering".
 PUT was ranked third among all Polish universities in the 2019–20 Ministry of Science and Higher Education popularity ranking.
 Recent years have brought extensive development of university infrastructure at the "Warta campus", located on the right side of Warta river between Malta lake and Poznań city center.
-Location of this campus belongs to the most impressive among Polish universities.